Estimated reading time: 28 minutes

 - The West Point & military service of the brothers Maj.
 Robert Allen Williams James, Allen E.L.
 James, and Col. William Henry Williams James of White Bluff, Dickson County, Tennessee

-- John Graves James, Mississipi merchant, and planter who returned to Fayette County, Kentucky to plant hemp and found the Second Agricultural Bank of Kentucky, the progenitor of Commerce Bank of Lexington, Kentucky
+- John Graves James, a Mississippi planter and a merchant in Rodney, Mississippi, who returned to Fayette County, Kentucky to plant hemp and found the Second Agricultural Bank of Kentucky, the progenitor of Commerce Bank of Lexington, Kentucky

 - The James in-law descendants of Capt.
 James Finnie, the migrant from Culpeper & Madison Counties in Virginia to Woodford County to Logan Counties in Kentucky, and founder of Union County, Kentucky

 - The 24-year career as Kentucky State Representative & Senator Thomas Henry James of Morganfield, Union County, Kentucky

 - Frances Elizabeth Morris “Dolly/Eliza” James & spouse Union Col. William Anderson Hoskins of Hoskins Crossroads, Danville, Boyle County, Kentucky, and the origination of Camp Nelson for African-American Union recruits

 - The career of the Indian agent and Senator Burton Allen James in Missouri